Wire Ring Making With Eva Sherman: 5 Tips for Making Stylish Wire Rings and More

 3. Use plastic or wooden tongs when you dip and remove metal in liver of sulfur.
 Metal tongs can mar the metal and remove the patina where they touch each other; also, in some cases, different metals can react with the liver of sulfur solution and affect your patina.

-4. When making rings, keep both hands free by securing your ring mandrel in a ring mandrel clamp.
-Then you're free to hold the ring in one hand and hammer with the other, or twist wire with both hands, etc. Somehow I've made rings for years without knowing about these little clamps!
-If you have a mandrel already and are looking to buy a clamp, make sure the mandrel you have will work with the clamp you're considering before you buy.
+4. When making wire rings, keep both hands free by securing your ring mandrel in a ring mandrel clamp.
+Then you’re free to hold the ring in one hand and hammer with the other, or twist wire with both hands, etc. Somehow I’ve made wire rings and other rings for years without knowing about these little clamps!
+If you have a mandrel already and are looking to buy a clamp, make sure the mandrel you have will work with the clamp you’re considering before you buy.